mvolkmann/blog/src/ocaml.md

 - a keyword expression (ex. `if ...` or `for ...`)
 - a function declaration
 - a function call
-- a series of any of the above separated by semicolons where only the last one is allowed to have a value other than the unit value
+- a sequence of any of the above separated by semicolons where only the last one is allowed to have a value other than the unit value

-When using a series of expressions, the expressions before the last can be calls to functions that return a value (not unit) if the `ignore` function is used.
+When using a sequence of expressions, the ones before the last can be calls to functions that return a value (not unit) if the `ignore` function applied to their result.
 That function takes any value and returns the unit value `()`.

 The following code shows two ways to ignore the return value of a function.